SNMP Information

 - Is the SNMP agent disabled? - Many devices allow you to disable the SNMP capability totally, or from certain ports.

-- If the SNMP agent is based on net-snmp or UCD-snmp package - be sure that the configuration file specifically lists Intermapper's IP address/subnet as an allowed client
+- If the SNMP agent is based on net-snmp or UCD-snmp package - Ensure that the configuration file specifically lists Intermapper's IP address/subnet as an allowed client

-- In a custom probe, have you specified the OID properly? - (See the OID Format FAQ for details.)
+- In a custom probe, have you specified the OID properly? - For more information, see the OID Format FAQ.

 - Access lists: does the equipment only allow SNMP access from certain addresses?